Easily restore your project to a previous version with our new Instant One-click Backup Recovery

-A Complete Guide to Routing in React
+A complete guide to routing in React

-In this guide, we will learn how to perform routing in React using React router, as well as the various aspects of routing and how React router handles them, such as dynamic routing, programmatic navigation, no matching route, and much more.
+Learn how to perform routing in React using React router, as well as the various aspects of routing and how React router handles them.

-#Getting Started
+#Getting started

 cocktail app with routing in react